I Tried the Let Them Theory. Here's What It Couldn't Fix.

 Ego wounds are old.
 They form early in the moments when we first learned that love could be conditional, that belonging had to be earned, that we weren't quite enough as we were.
 They split us into two: the villain and the victim.
 Someone did something to us.
 We were wronged.
 The story writes itself, and the ego clings to it because it keeps us from feeling what is underneath.

-What makes “Let Them” so seductive is that it feels like releasing the story.
+What makes “Let Them” so seductive is that it feels like releasing that story.
 I’m not going to fight this anymore.
 I’m letting go.
-But often, all we have done is swap the villain-victim dynamic for a more spiritually presentable version of the same thing.
-We have detached.
-We have moved on.
+But often, all we’ve done is swap the villain-victim dynamic for a more spiritually presentable version of the same thing.
+We’ve detached.
+We’ve moved on.
 The wound, untouched, stays exactly where it was.

 That is what I saw in my friend.
 She wasn’t withholding wisdom.
 She was sharing the coping strategy that had helped her survive her own pain, the same one she had taken with her children.
 I understand that.
 Sometimes distance is the only way we know how to protect ourselves.
 I respect her journey even when I cannot take it.